-If a parent request is not granted by the school, the parent may submit a written
+If a parent request is not granted by the school, the parent may submit a written appeal to the superintendent or designee explaining why the request should be approved.
+The decision of the superintendent or designee is final.

-Eligibi lity for Eleme ntary ACCEL Grade Level Assessment Results Grades of "A" in Core Academics When the Assessment is Administered High performance on district determined qualifying norm- referenced assessment Subject Matter Mid- Year Whole Year К ELA/Mathematics Unit Test Х End of Quarters: 1, 2 and 4 Х 1 - 2 ELA/Mathematics Unit Test District Assessment 93% X End of Quarters: 2 and 4 Х X X Х 3 X End of Quarters: 2 and 4 Х X 4 Highest achievement level on the state assessment District Assessment 93% X End of Quarters: 2 and 4 X X X Х 5 Highest achievement level on the state assessment District Assessment 93% X End of Quarters: 2 and 4 X X Х
+Eligibi lity for Eleme ntary ACCEL Grade Level Assessment Results Grades of "A" in Core Academics When the Assessment is Administered High performance on district determined qualifying norm- referenced assessment Subject Matter Mid- Year Whole Year К ELA/Mathematics Unit Test Х End of Quarters: 1, 2 and 4 Х 1 - 2 ELA/Mathematics Unit Test District Assessment 93% Х End of Quarters: 2 and 4 Х х X Х 3 Х End of Quarters: 2 and 4 Х X 4 Highest achievement level on the state assessment District Assessment 93% X End of Quarters: 2 and 4 X X X X 5 Highest achievement level on the state assessment District Assessment 93% x End of Quarters: 2 and 4 X Х Х